Events for college students

 If you can't come to an Open Day but you and a few of your classmates want to come along, then we can arrange a group visit for you.

 Alternatively, we can come to see you.
 We go to a number of different careers fairs in colleges across Scotland, and we're also happy to come and talk to your class.
-Just ask your lecturer to get in touch with Tracey Kerr, our Widening Participation Manager, and we can sort something out.
+Just ask your lecturer to get in touch our Recruitment Team and we can sort something out.

-Please note: Nurses have to attend an interview, which is different to the Applicant Days.
+Please note: Nurses have to attend an interview, which is different to the Offer Holder Days.
 Please don't get them confused as offers are based upon your interview as well as your application.
 Further information is sent directly to you by our admissions team.

 The role of a personal tutor is to help students feel part of the University community.
 They are a specific and consistent source of guidance, information and support for students throughout their studies.
 The tutor should be the student’s first formal point of contact for general academic guidance and pastoral support.